 The schools and students participating in NAEP assessments are selected to be representative of all schools nationally and of public schools at the state level.

 State participation in the NAEP science assessment is voluntary.
 Standards established by the National Assessment Governing Board require that school participation rates for the original state/jurisdiction and district samples need to be at least 85 percent for results to be reported.
 The schools and students participating in NAEP assessments are selected to be representative of all schools nationally and of public schools at the state level.

 The NAEP program does not, and is not designed to, report on the performance of individual students.
 Instead, groups of the student population from representative national samples are assessed.
 For example, NAEP reports results for male and female students, Black students and White students, and students in different regions of the country.
 Samples are selected using a complex sampling design.

 NAEP assesses representative samples of students rather than the entire population of students.
 The sample selection process utilizes a probability sample design in which each school and each student has a known probability of being selected (the probabilities are proportionate to the estimated number of students in the grade assessed).
 Samples are selected according to a multistage design, with students drawn from within sampled public and private schools nationwide.
-See a diagram of sample selection for NAEP state assessments for a non-technical overview of the sampling process.
+Read details of assessment sample design in the technical documentation and see a diagram of sample selection for NAEP state assessments.

 The Common Core of Data (CCD) file, a comprehensive list of operating public schools in each jurisdiction that is compiled each school year by NCES, served as the sampling frame for the selection of public schools in each state/jurisdiction.